Gray categories with duals and their diagrams: Gray categories with duals

-Examples of planar 2-category diagrams are given in Figure \ref{plancat}.
-The aim is now to prove that the evaluation of planar 2-category diagrams is invariant under a much more general class of mappings of diagrams than the mappings in Theorem \ref{generic2invariance}, namely under any homomorphism of diagrams.
-As the discussion is quite intricate, the result will be derived in several steps.
+The aim now is to prove that the evaluation of planar 2-category diagrams is invariant under a much more general class of mappings of diagrams than those in Theorem \ref{generic2invariance}, namely under any homomorphism of diagrams.
+Unlike in the progressive case, this requires that the homomorphisms act non-trivially on the labels of the minimal progressive subdivisions.
+Hence, the first step is to define the relation between the labels of the source and target diagrams of a homomorphism of diagrams.

-First, note that by considering minimal progressive subdivisions, it is possible to decompose any homomorphism of diagrams for planar 2-categories into two subdivisions and an isomorphism of progressive diagrams: If $g: D\to D'$ is a homomorphism of diagrams for a planar 2-category, then the minimal progressive subdivisions $m: D\to S$, $m': D'\to S'$ define progressive diagrams $S$, $S'$ with unique labellings given by Definition \ref{plan_sub}, and there is an isomorphism $f: S\to S'$ such that $f\circ m=m'\circ g$.
-As the evaluations of $S$ and $D$ and of $S'$ and $D'$ are equal by definition, it is sufficient to consider the associated isomorphism $f: S\to S'$ of progressive diagrams.

-Isomorphisms of progressive diagrams can be classified according to their action on the lines and vertices in the diagram.
-As explained in Section \ref{2catdiagsection}, each vertex $q$ of a progressive diagram $S$ has a neighbourhood that is isomorphic to an elementary diagram diagram $E$.
-The incident at $v$ lines fall into two sets, the {\em input lines}, which intersect the top edge $[0,1]\times \{0\}$ in $E$, and the {\em output lines} that intersect the bottom edge $[0,1]\times\{1\}$ in $E$.
-The sets of input lines and the set of output lines are ordered by increasing $x$-coordinate.
-An isomorphism of progressive diagrams can either preserve these two sets of lines and their orderings, or exchange lines between the two sets by a cyclic permutation.
-The cyclic order is preserved because the homeomorphism is orientation-preserving.
-The situation for the lines is simpler.
-The projection $p_1: (x,y)\to y$ induces an orientation on each line of $S$, and an isomorphism of progressive diagrams either preserves or reverses these orientation.

-If one considers labelled diagrams, it is directly apparent that homomorphisms of diagrams that preserve the ordered set of input and output lines at each vertex exhibit a particularly simple relation between the vertex labels in a diagram and in its image.
-This motivates the following definition.

-\begin{definition} $\quad$ \begin{enumerate} \item A homomorphism of progressive diagrams $f\colon S\to S'$ is called vertex-preserving if, at each vertex $v$ of $S$ it maps input lines of $v$ to input lines of $f(v)$, output lines of $v$ to output lines of $f(v)$ and preserves the ordering of each set of lines.

-\item The homomorphism $f$ is called line-preserving at a line of $S$ if it preserves orientation of the line induced by $p_1$, and line-reversing otherwise.

-\item A vertex-preserving isomorphism of progressive planar 2-category diagrams $f: S\to S'$ is a vertex-preserving isomorphism of progressive diagrams such that \begin{enumerate} \item the labels on a region of $S$ and its image in $S'$ agree \item the labels on an line of $S$ and its image in $S'$ agree if the line is preserved and are related by $*$ if the line is reversed. \item the labels on a vertex of $S$ and its image in $S'$ agree. \end{enumerate} \item A vertex-preserving homomorphism of planar 2-category diagrams is a homomorphism of planar 2-category diagrams that induces a vertex-preserving isomorphism via the minimal subdivisions. \end{enumerate} \end{definition}

-We are now ready to prove that the evaluation of a planar 2-category diagram is invariant under homomorphisms of planar 2-category diagrams.
-The first step is to prove this result for homomorphisms of planar 2-category diagrams that induce vertex-preserving isomorphisms via their minimal subdivisions.
-In a second step, we will then account for homomorphisms which exchange elements of the sets of input and output lines at vertices or permute their order.